-The former summer residence of the imperial family, Schönbrunn Palace is one of Europe’s stand-out palace complexes.
+Schönbrunn Palace is the former summer residence of the imperial family and is one of Europe’s stand-out palace complexes.
 Having been in the Habsburg family since 1569, this UNESCO World Heritage Site is a stunning historical reminder of the city’s past.
 Mostly decorated in the Rococo style, the rooms of the palace are open to the public.
-Don’t miss the Hall of Mirrors, where Mozart famously performed in 1772 at the age of 6.
+Don’t miss the Hall of Mirrors, where Mozart famously performed in 1772 at the age of six.

-Until 1918, the Hofburg was the centre of the Habsburg Empire, and today is the seat of the Austrian president.
+Until 1918, the Hofburg was the imperial palace and centre of the Habsburg Empire.
+Today it is the seat of the Austrian president.
 The Hofburg offers a glimpse at Austria’s glorious past.
-It features the Imperial Treasury, several museums, cafes, restaurants, public squares and parks, the Hofburg is another glimpse at Austria’s glorious past.
+It features the Imperial Treasury, several museums, cafes, restaurants, public squares and parks, the Hofburg offers another glimpse at Austria’s glorious past.

 Explore the power centre of the Habsburgs: from St. Stephen’s Cathedral in the heart of the old city, the Imperial Burial Vault and the Church of the Augustinian Friars, to the Imperial Palace, the Sisi Museum and the Spanish Riding School where world-renowned Lipizzaners inspire audiences from around the world.
-All these sites are within easy walking distance of each other – so take a stroll through Vienna and get a feel for its illustrious past.
+All these sites are within easy walking distance of each other.
+So take a stroll through Vienna and discover monuments to its illustrious past!

-Take the ‘Klimt walk’ through Vienna and visit the Museum of Applied Arts, the Leopold Museum and the Church am Steinhof – all great places to soak up the atmosphere of Vienna’s more recent past.
-Have you seen the recent film Women in Gold with Helen Mirren?
-This fantastic film gives great insight to the world of Klimt and the history of Austrian art.
+Take the ‘Klimt Walk’ through Vienna and visit the Museum of Applied Arts, the Leopold Museum and the Church am Steinhof as these are all great places to soak up the atmosphere of Vienna’s more recent past.
+Have you seen the film Women in Gold starring Helen Mirren?
+This fantastic film gives great insight into the world of Klimt and the history of Austrian art.

 Coffee is an institution in Austria and Viennese coffeehouses are in a class of their own.
 The coffee culture in Austria dates back to when traders from Turkey invaded the country and reportedly left behind bags filled with coffee.
 Austria is one of the countries in the Western world that consumes the most coffee per capita, even more than France!
-Viennese cafes are century-old with wooden interior, warm, cosy atmosphere and fancy-dressed waiters.
+Viennese cafes are centuries-old with wooden interiors, warm, cosy atmospheres and well-dressed waiters.

 Expect to see locals sitting for hours on end sipping a cup of coffee, reading the newspaper and discussing politics.
-If you ask for a simple cup of coffee you might get the death stare, so we suggest you start with a “Grroßer Brauner” (rich black coffee) or a “Melange” (steamed coffee with frothed milk, similar to the Italian’s cappuccino).
-Another famous Viennese coffee is the “Einspänner” – black and strong like the Austrians like it with a dollop of whipped cream.
-Your coffee will get served on a round plate accompanied with a glass of still water.
-Top it off with a slice of Sacher Torte, the famous Austrian chocolate cake on the side.
+Ask for a simple cup of coffee and you might get the death stare!
+As such, we suggest you start with a “Grroßer Brauner” (rich black coffee) or a “Melange” (steamed coffee with frothed milk, similar to the Italian’s cappuccino).
+Another famous Viennese coffee is the “Einspänner”.
+This drink is black and strong like the Austrians like it with a dollop of whipped cream.
+Your coffee will get served on a round plate served with a glass of still water.
+Top it off with a slice of Sacher Torte, the famous Austrian chocolate cake, on the side.

-Top Tip!
-Visit the Twelve Apostles Cellar for dinner.
+Travel tip: Visit the Twelve Apostles Cellar for dinner.
 Located on Sonnenfelsgasse, the Twelve Apostles Cellar is a restaurant showing evidence of being around in some capacity at least as far back as 1339.
 The cellars have been used as shelter in various wars, including Turkish sieges in 1529 and 1683.
 Rebuilt in 1561, the structure survives to this day as a restaurant serving traditional Austrian fare.
 It’s a brilliant place to visit!
-Check out their website here.

-Whether you’re a history buff, and art fanatic, party animal or a foodie, Vienna’s got something to delight and inspire.
+Whether you’re a history buff, an art fanatic, party animal or a foodie, Vienna will have something to delight and inspire you!
 Take a multi-country Europe tour with Expat Explore to get experience Vienna and all of the city’s delights!
 Add the magic and beauty of railway travel to your trip by visiting Vienna on Expat Explore’s Amsterdam to Budapest Rail Explorer tour – the perfect blend of history, architecture, culture and fun!